VachaLab/gorder-manual/src/aaorder_basics.md

 ## Preparing the input

-Suppose we have a membrane composed of POPC, POPE, and POPG.
+Suppose we have a membrane composed of POPC, POPE, and POPG lipids.

 To calculate atomistic order parameters, we need two Gromacs files:
 - A TPR file containing the system structure and topology (`system.tpr`).
 - An XTC trajectory file (`md.xtc`) whose frames will be analyzed.

-Next, we create an input YAML file that specifies the parameters for the analysis:
+Next, we create an input YAML file that specifies the options for the analysis:

 ```yaml
 structure: system.tpr